georgeliu95/TensorRT/samples/opensource/sampleReformatFreeIO/README.md

 	```
 	This output shows that the sample ran successfully; `PASSED`.

 ### Sample `--help` options

-To see the full list of available options and their descriptions, use the `./sample_reformat_free_io --help` command.
+To see the full list of available options and their descriptions, use the `-h` or `--help` command line option.

 ## Additional resources